-Amounts of annual cash incentive compensation are recommended by the Compensation Committee to the non-employee members of the Board.
-The Company's operating results as compared with historical results is the primary consideration in determining annual cash incentive compensation.
-For example, in establishing annual cash incentive compensation for the executive, management and senior staff personnel, the Compensation Committee reviewed 2011 profit performance as compared with both 2009 and 2010 results as its primary criteria.
-Sales and earnings growth, profitability, cash flow, operating performance as compared with budgeted targets, and total stockholder return are also important performance measures in establishing annual cash incentive compensation amounts.
+Amounts of annual incentive compensation and/or restricted stock incentive compensation are recommended by the Compensation Committee to the non-employee members of the Board.
+The Company's operating results as compared with historical results is the primary consideration in determining annual incentive compensation.
+For example, in establishing annual incentive compensation for the executive, management and senior staff personnel, the Compensation Committee reviewed 2012 profit performance as compared with both 2010 and 2011 results as its primary criteria.
+Sales and earnings growth, profitability, cash flow, operating performance as compared with budgeted targets, and total stockholder return are also important performance measures in establishing annual incentive compensation amounts.